 Frequently Asked Questions

 Yes!
-The majority of homeowners that have made successful power line claims purchased their property with the equipment already in situ.
-When it comes to underground electricity cables, many are not even aware that they are crossing their boundary resulting in them being entitled to a wayleave payment
+The majority of homeowners that have made successful electricity power line compensation claims purchased their property with the equipment already in there.
+When it comes payments for electricity cables under property, many are not even aware that they are crossing their boundary resulting in them being entitled to a wayleave payment

 2. what is the payment for?